What is Soft Clipping

 Drawbacks: Big, bulky, pricey, might require an amp to the most out of them.

-Focal Clear Headphone
+Example: Focal Clear

 For more, a more detailed and informative guide on the three types of headphone fit refer to the following article…Headphone Designs Explained: in-Ear vs. On-Ear vs. Over-Ear